oscar-franzen/alona/README.md

 # Installation
 ### Requirements
-* Linux (alona should in principle work on MacOS and Windows, but I have not tested it)
+* Linux or MacOS (should in principle work on Windows too, but it has not been tested)
 * Python (version >= 3.6)

 ### Dependencies